Christopher Kubheka: Personal life

-He was married to Cynthia Khumalo since 2010.
-The couple had more than ten children including Khanyisile Tshabalala.
-However, during his Memorial Service, her wife expressed that he fathered 24 children, where 10 more kids were introduced on that day.
+Kubheka married Cynthia Khumalo in 2010.

 He died on 12 June 2017 at the age of 48 after committing suicide by hanging in his home at Soshanguve, Pretoria.
 His funeral service was postponed due to a "massive" backlog in the Gauteng provincial forensic services.
 In his suicide note, he explained the reason behind his suicide as his wife's secret relationship.
+His family found the circumstances of his death to be suspicious, as Kubheka was preparing to leave Khumalo before his death.
+During his memorial service, it was revealed Kubheka fathered 24 children.